Skip to content

 Rotate keys periodically for security:

-1. Create new key with same scopes
+1. Create new key with same name

 2. Update applications to use new key